zeisler/zeisler.github.io/_posts/2017-12-11-refactor-towards-immutable-objects-ruby.md

 ---
 layout: post
-title: Refactoring Towards Immutable Objects in Ruby
+title: Refactoring Towards Immutable Objects in Ruby [Video]
 description:
 category: Refactoring
-tags: [mutable ruby refactoring]
+tags: [mutable ruby refactoring video]
 ---

 Learn how to refactor from a mutable object into an immutable one while still being able to make changes to state.